chisumo2016/Search-Engine-/README.md

  ## Functionality
 - The system shows the list of documents  and they are all paginated according to the requirements.
+- User must be register inorder to upload the documents.
 - User can be  to download each of the these documents once he/she has been authenticated.
 - User can be able to delete the document with nice error modal message (Tailwindcss UI).
 - User can be able to search the  title of document via search engine.
 This is powered by laravel scout and Meilisearch